sercankulcu/sercankulcu.github.io/_thoughts/a-beginners-guide-to-platonic-love.md

 ---
-title: "A Beginner's Guide to Platonic Love"
+title: "A Beginner's Guide to Unspoken Love"
 date: 2009-05-23
+description: "Unspoken love can turn a daily commute into a private drama of courage, fantasy, and regret."
 tags:
   - memories
   - relationships
   - youth
   - commuting
-   - life
+  - unspoken love
 ---

-Platonic love is difficult, especially when the person is not somewhere far away but sitting on the same company shuttle every morning.
+Unspoken love is difficult, especially when the person is not somewhere far away but sitting on the same company shuttle every morning.

 There was a time when I saw the same girl almost every day.
 She got on one stop after me and got off one stop before me.
 That sounds like a very small detail.
 When you like someone from a distance, small details stop being small.
 They become the structure of the whole story.